AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How to Save on Car Insurance in Montana

 Most auto insurance companies have multiple ways you can save on premiums.
-Here are some of the most popular ones:
+Try maximizing these strategies to lower your bill:

 • Get multiple insurance quotes.
-This helps you compare policies to locate the best one for the best cost for you.
+Shopping around is the single most effective way to lower your rate.
+Each insurer weighs risk differently, so comparing at least three quotes allows you to locate the best one for the best cost for you.

 • Take advantage of discounts.
 Popular discounts include multi-car, multi-policy, good student, low mileage, paperless, automatic bill pay, and safety equipment.

 • Increase your deductible.
-Safe drivers with no claims or traffic accidents might benefit from having a higher auto insurance deductible since they would be less likely to file a claim.
+Safe drivers with no claims or traffic accidents might benefit from having a higher auto insurance deductible.
+This lowers your monthly premium, but remember you will have to pay more out of pocket if you do need to file a claim.

 Minimum Car Insurance in Montana

-Montana residents are required to have bodily injury liability and property damage liability:
+Montana residents are required to have bodily injury liability and property damage liability at the following limits:

 • Bodily injury liability insurance: $25,000 per person